nishina555/redux-thunk-todoapp/README.md

 ---

-This is a Todo App written in TypeScript for studying Redux Thunk The app is based on the one introduced to [React Redux tutorial]((https://react-redux.js.org/introduction/basic-tutorial)).
+This is a Todo App written in TypeScript for studying Redux Thunk.
+The app is based on the one introduced to [React Redux tutorial]((https://react-redux.js.org/introduction/basic-tutorial)).